XiwenLiuLoveML/ai-medical-projects/LLM-Powered-Medical-Q&A-System/README.md

 ## 🙋 About the Author

-This project was created by an applied AI consultant and product strategist with hands-on experience in deploying LLM-powered systems in real-world healthcare and industrial settings.
+This project was created by an AI engineer and strategist with hands-on experience in deploying LLM-powered systems in real-world healthcare and industrial settings.

 For business collaboration or detailed technical review, please feel free to [connect on LinkedIn] or [request access to `ai-private-core`].